The Best EuroCave Wine Coolers of 2019

 Another great feature of EuroCave is the temperature range.
 Most models have single temperature zones with a range between 48°F and 59°F. Again, this may seem less versatile but considering the appliance is built to preserve and store wine, the temperature range is more than generous.

 We live in a technological world and love apps.
-And EuroCave comes with one.
+And EuroCave cellars come with one.
 The app doesn’t connect to your cellar, but it gives you to the possibility to organize a virtual cellar with your favorite wines, benefit from advice about your wine collection, schedule a tasting calendar, share information with friends, and more.

 The app is intuitive and fun to use.
 This wine learning tool can teach you how to best preserve your bottles and more.